-I am the Chief Architect of Software-As-A-Service (SaaS) Platform in BT, living in London, UK.
-As the name suggests, I get to do the cool stuffs at BT.
-You can see the latest and greatest Microsoft technologies at work in our platform.
+I am the Head of Engineering at B2C IT in BT, living in London, UK.
+As the title suggests, I get to do the cool stuffs at BT.
+You can see the latest and greatest technologies at work in our platform.
 Performance and Scalability challenges are one of my 5 a day.

 I was born in Dhaka, Bangladesh.
 I hold a B.Sc in Computer Science and doing my M.Sc in Software Engineering at Oxford.

 What have I been up to:

 - 7 hard earned lessons from a Single Page Application: http://bit.ly/11AQOAI

 - 10 IT Admin skills every .NET Developer should have at London .NET User Group: http://bit.ly/11ORBgh

 - Talk on Droptiles at London AJAX User Group: http://bit.ly/11pyWfr

 - Production Challeges of ASP.NET Website – LIDNUG: http://bit.ly/15nhIgv

 - MVP Open day at Cambridge University: http://bit.ly/11Q15J0